by Richard William Nelson | Apr 30, 2013

 by Richard William Nelson | Apr 23, 2013

-The long-awaited analysis of one of the most influential lobed-finned fish in evolution history, the coelacanth genome (pictured left), was published last week by Chris T. Amemiya (pictured right below) of the University of Washington and Jessica Alföldi from MIT and Harvard in the prestigious journal Nature.
+The long-awaited analysis of one of the most influential lobed-finned fish in evolutionary history, the coelacanth genome (pictured left), was published last week by Chris T. Amemiya (pictured right below) of the University of Washington and Jessica Alföldi from MIT and Harvard in the prestigious journal Nature.

 The coelacanth plays a crucial and colorful role in the history of evolution.